hydrusnetwork/hydrus/docs/database_migration.md

 And it will instead use the given path.
 If no database is found, it will similarly create a new empty one at that location.
 You can use any path that is valid in your system, but I would not advise using network locations and so on, as the database works best with some clever device locking calls these interfaces may not provide.

 Rather than typing the path out in a terminal every time you want to launch your external database, create a new shortcut with the argument in.
-Something like this, which is from my main development computer and tests that a fresh default install will run an existing database ok:
+Something like this:

 ![](images/db_migration_shortcut.png)

 Note that an install with an 'external' database no longer needs access to write to its own path, so you can store it anywhere you like, including protected read-only locations (e.g. in 'Program Files').
-If you do move it, just double-check your shortcuts are still good and you are done.
+Just double-check your shortcuts are good.

 ## finally { id="finally" }